Top 8 Secret Beaches in the World

 The island of Arran is only accessible by ferry, from two ports: Ardrossan and Claonaig/Tarbert.
 Sailing from Ardrossan to Brodick, on Scotland’s mainland, takes approximately 55 minutes and is the most popular option as the transfer can be pre-booked.

 The Nearest Airport is Glasgow International Airport and Glasgow Prestwick Airport.
-Many airlines fly direct to Glasgow from all over the world, including American Airlines, Emirates, KLM, Etihad Airway, and United Airlines.
+Many airlines fly direct to Glasgow from all over the world, including American Airlines, Emirates, KLM, Etihad Airways, and United Airlines.

 5. Lopes Mendes beach, Brazil